nickgnd/dotfiles/README.md

 *(I switched from Sublime Text to Atom but will keep the settings for some time for the sake of completeness)*

+Fontwise, I use Apple's [Monaco](https://github.com/cstrap/monaco-font) font in size `13pt` in both, Atom and Vim *(it's one of the few fonts looking okish in size 13)*.

 ## Directory